Ralph Covell: Churches

-In 1956 Covell designed St Agnes, Kennington Park as a replacement of the original 1874-7 G. G. Scott church following its demolition due to bomb-damage.
+In 1956 Covell designed St Agnes, Kennington Park as a replacement of the original 1874-7 G. G. Scott church following its demolition due to bomb damage.
 Covell's church included a baptistry beneath a west gallery; north-east lady chapel; vestries and office/meeting room accessed via corridors and a hall complex all set in a small churchyard.
 A more modest project was the 1958 parish hall in Charlton, London on the site of the former Sundorne Mission Hall in Swallowfield Road, used by St Luke with Holy Trinity church.

 The church of St Matthew, Camberwell, was also a Covell-designed replacement for a previous church in Denmark Hill that had mostly been destroyed during a bombing raid on 26 September 1940.
-Building work commenced in 1959 and completed in 1960.
+Building work commenced in 1959 and was completed in 1960.

-St. Katharine with St. Bartholomew Church, South Bermondsey, built in 1960, replaced a former church, bomb-damaged in 1940 and demolished in the late 1950s.
+St. Katharine with St. Bartholomew Church, South Bermondsey, built in 1960, replaced a former church, bomb-damaged in 1940, and demolished in the late 1950s.
 Covell's design re-used the basement of the former church.
-It features zig-zag walls around the nave, a copper covered nave roof, with abstract dalle de verre windows by W. T. Carter Shapland.
+It features zig-zag walls around the nave, a copper-covered nave roof, with abstract dalle de verre windows by W. T. Carter Shapland.

 Covell continued the use of dalle de verre and copper roofing at St Richard's Church, Ham, completed in 1966.
 The church features a Star of David plan creating a hexagonal central space for worship and a matching hexagonal font.
+Henry Haig provided the dalle de verre windows.

 Covell continued the open interior and copper roof themes with the octagonal William Temple church, Abbey Wood, also built in 1966.
 Again, Covell also designed the font.